Dendrobium speciosum

-Dendrobium speciosum, commonly known as the rock orchid or cane orchid, is a species of highly variable Australian orchid.
+Dendrobium speciosum, commonly known as rock orchid or cane orchid, is a species of highly variable Australian orchid.
 Its varieties can be found in a range of habitats as epiphytes (on branches or trunks of trees) or lithophytes.
 It has a continuous distribution along the east coast of Australia and in distinct populations along the Tropic of Capricorn.
 As a lithophyte, it forms gigantic spreading colonies on rocks and cliff faces, often exposed to full sun, with its roots forming dense, matted beds across the rock that anchor the plant.
 It can be found at altitudes from sea level to 900 m.

 Description

 Dendrobium speciosum is an epiphytic or lithophytic herb with spreading roots and cylindrical or tapered pseudobulbs 50-1800 mm long and 10-60 mm wide.
 Each pseudobulb has up to seven, usually thick, leathery leaves originating from its top, the leaves 50-250 mm long and 10-80 mm wide.
 The leaves can remain on the plant for up to twelve years.
 The flowers vary in colour from white to bright yellows and there is considerable variation in the length of the flowering raceme, the number of flowers on it and the size of the flowers.
 The length of the flowering stem ranges from 50-800 mm long and the number of flowers from two to two hundred.
 The flowers are 12-70 mm long and 20-80 mm wide.
 The dorsal sepal is longer than the lateral sepals but narrower and the petals are about the same length as the lateral sepals but only half as wide.
 The labellum has reddish purple spots or streaks and three lobes, the sides lobes erect and curved and the middle lobe pointed, rounded or more or less square.
 Flowering occurs between August and October for most varieties but some flower as early as May and others as late as November.